 Manage your risk carefully.

-Taking on too much risk when the markets are soaring (and everything looks safe) can often leave you exposed and vulnerable to a resulting decline.
-To protect your portfolio and ensure your long-term investment goals are being met, you should balance the risks inherent in investment products with other financial assets that offer guaranteed income upon retirement (such as fixed annuities).
-No matter where you invest, though, you should always check the financial strength rating of the company you are buying from (any guarantees issued by an insurance company are based on their ability to pay claims effectively).
+Taking on too much risk when the markets are soaring (and everything looks safe) can often leave you exposed and vulnerable when there's a decline.
+To protect your portfolio and ensure that your long-term investment goals are being met, you should balance the risks inherent in investment products with other financial assets that offer guaranteed income upon retirement (such as fixed annuities).
+No matter where you invest, you should always check the financial strength rating of the company you are buying from.
+(Any guarantees issued by an insurance company are based on their ability to pay claims effectively.)
 Keep in mind that many investment products do not offer a guaranteed return of principal.
 Their returns and values fluctuate.

 Keep a long-term perspective on your financial future.

-Generally, markets are cyclical: so rather than react to each swing of the market, it’s usually more effective to build a portfolio with an emphasis on long-term strategy— particularly when it comes to your retirement and other long-range needs.
+Generally, markets are cyclical.
+So rather than react to each swing of the market, it’s more effective to build a portfolio with an emphasis on long-term strategy—particularly when it comes to your retirement and other long-range needs.

 When it comes to planning for, and protecting, your family's financial future, consulting with a qualified financial professional is a good first step.
 You'll want someone who's knowledgeable about a number of insurance and financial products that can help meet your needs and goals.

 Your New York Life agent is just a click or a phone call away.

 When you work with any of our New York Life agents, you can be sure you’re working with individuals who follow the highest standards of professionalism and integrity, and who pride themselves on their ability to help you and your family feel safe and secure.